Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 The topic of lab-grown diamonds is a bit of a contentious one.
 Lab diamonds have drawn a lot of hype, positive and negative, in recent years.
 Whether to buy lab-created or natural is a question you should, at the very least, pay some consideration to when shopping for a diamond.

-Lab diamonds are different from natural diamonds in that they are artificially created – man-made in a laboratory, instead of naturally produced in the earth, like regular diamonds.
+Lab diamonds, like this 1.02ct princess cut from Clean Origin, are different from natural diamonds in that they are artificially created – man-made in a laboratory, instead of naturally produced in the earth, like regular diamonds.

 Fundamentally, this is the only difference.
 Lab diamonds look and feel just like natural diamonds.
 They’re available in all kinds of shapes and sizes, and if you had a lab diamond and natural diamond in front of you, it would be virtually impossible to tell the difference.
 They even have almost identical chemical structures.